cplee1/containerize-conda/README.md

 conda_to_singularity.py /home/sturm/.conda/envs/whatever whatever.sif
 ```

-By default, the image will be based on CentOS 7.
+By default, the image will be based on Debian.
 If you want a different base image,
 you can modify `Singularity.template`, and specify it with the `--template` argument.